Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 EXAMPLE 1 Copy entire sheet, and place it at the end of the workbook

-This example shows how to copy the "Sheet1" of the workbook "D:\XLSFiles\B.XLS", to a new sheet named "Sheet1Renamed", placed as the last sheet within the same workbook.
+This example shows how to copy the "Sheet1" of the workbook "D:\Data Folder\B.XLS", to a new sheet named "Sheet1Renamed", placed as the last sheet within the same workbook.
 If a sheet by the same name of "Sheet1Renamed" exists, we'll copy anyway and have Excel give it a slightly different name.
 The following syntax would be used:

-ConvertXLS.EXE /S"D:\XLSFiles\B.XLS" /T"D:\XLSFiles\B.XLS" /P102 /1"Sheet1" /3lastlast /40 /5"Sheet1Renamed"
+ConvertXLS.EXE /S"D:\Data Folder\B.XLS" /T"D:\Data Folder\B.XLS" /P102 /1"Sheet1" /3lastlast /40 /5"Sheet1Renamed"

 Note: You don't have to specify Boolean (TRUE/FALSE) parameters that are FALSE.
 Nor do you have to specify parameters that are empty.